SaschaHeyer/Named-Entity-Recognition/documentation/step-7-predictions.md

 ![ai platform models](https://github.com/SaschaHeyer/Named-Entity-Recognition/blob/master/documentation/files/models.png?raw=true)

-Open the model and choose your version.
-The version details should open.
-Please open the Tab `TEST & USE` and enter the following input data:
+Open the model and choose your version then click on the Tab `TEST & USE` and enter the following input data:

 ```
 {"instances":  ["London on Monday evening"]}